IAgricolture/EnIA/README.md

 # Introduction

- Web Application built with Python Flask for facilitate farm management
+ Web Application built with Python Flask with the aim of helping farmers to grow their business by optimising their work and resources

 Produced for the Software Engineering and Software Project Management courses of Computer Science at University of Salerno.